sjml/beschi/README.md

 [![Verification Tests](https://github.com/sjml/beschi/actions/workflows/ci.yml/badge.svg)](https://github.com/sjml/beschi/actions/workflows/ci.yml)

-This is a custom bit-packing and unpacking code generator for C#, Go, and TypeScript.
+This is a custom bit-packing and unpacking code generator for C#, Go, Swift, and TypeScript.
 It was initially written for a larger project but I extracted it into its own thing.

 The original project started off using [FlatBuffers](https://google.github.io/flatbuffers/), which are actually pretty great for a lot of use cases and I definitely recommend you look at them if you want something with more functionality and polish.
 However, for what I was doing I needed the actual produced buffers to be as tiny as possible — with FlatBuffers, the resulting data is a little bulky because of the vtables and support for changing schema while still being able to use old data.
 Since my messages only exist in flight and are never persisted, client and server can stay in lockstep, so the buffers can be more compact.
 The code for creating and reading messages with Beschi is also a bit smoother... at least, it's a bit more to my personal tastes in code.